The best gifts to give under $50

 Philips Norelco Series 5100 Wet & Dry Men’s Rechargeable Electric Shaver ($49.99, originally $79.99; target.com)

-If their razor a serious upgrade, helpt them out with this Philips Norelco device, which can be used wet or dry and has high-tech heads that move in five directions for an ultra-close, precise shave.
+If their razor needs a serious upgrade, help them out with this Philips Norelco device, which can be used wet or dry and has high-tech heads that move in five directions for an ultra-close, precise shave.

 Kitchenware gifts under $50